testing-cs/CodeS/README.md

 We manually scrape the source code files in ``Python75.zip`` from [AtCoder](https://atcoder.jp/), a public programming contest site.
 **!Note**: we only scrape public-facing data and respect the [Privacy Policy](https://atcoder.jp/privacy) and [Copyright](https://atcoder.jp/tos) declared by AtCoder.

+**!Note**: we include a clear license file in each *.zip for the datasets and models.